Levminer/website/posts/tauri-vs-electron.md

 Electron is being replaced?
 Yes, Tauri is way better, but it still misses a lot.
 In a couple of years I'm sure the Tauri team will catch app to Electron.
 The things I'm excited for: Deno as the backend, better auto update and iOS/Android support.

 Thanks for reading my first article!
-I'm not a native english speaker, so sorry for mistakes.
+I'm not a native english speaker, I'm sorry for any mistakes.